-- The referee deems that the non-offending team has gained an advantage.
+- a.
+The referee deems that the non-offending team has gained an advantage.
 The referee allows play to continue; or - b.
 The referee deems that the non-offending team is unlikely to gain an advantage.
 The referee stops the game and applies the sanction for the infringement from which advantage was being played; or - c.
 The non-offending team commits an infringement before they have gained an advantage.
 The referee stops the game and applies the sanction for the first infringement.
 If either or both infringements are for foul play, the referee applies the appropriate sanction(s) for the offence(s); or - d.
-The offending team commits a second infringement from which no advantage can be gained.
-The referee stops play and applies the appropriate and more advantageous sanction (either tactically or territorially).
+The offending team commits a second or subsequent infringement from which no advantage can be gained.
+The referee stops play and allows the captain of the non-offending team to choose the most advantageous sanction.